 Types of adaptations

-Regardless of whether you drive or not, adaptations are devices that can be fitted to a vehicle to help make many aspects of your travelling experience safer or more comfortable.
+Regardless of whether you drive or not, adaptations are mobility aids or devices that can be fitted to a vehicle to help make many aspects of your travelling experience safer or more comfortable.

 If you’re looking for an adaptation to help improve your travelling experience, it’s worth bearing in mind that adaptations generally fall into three categories: